-- A description of the program's mission, and how it fits with the larger institutional setting of the program. - Specific program goals (which describe broad aspirations for the program and for students/graduates of the program) are clearly derived from the program's mission and that promote the development of Marriage and Family Therapists (including knowledge, practice, diversity, research, and ethics competencies). - Measurable Student Learning Outcomes (SLOs) for each program goal. - Programs must include SLOs that measure student/graduate achievement appropriate to the program's mission and goals.
+• A description of the program's mission, and how it fits with the larger institutional setting of the program.

+- Specific program goals (which describe broad aspirations for the program and for students/graduates of the program) are clearly derived from the program's mission and that promote the development of Marriage and Family Therapists (including knowledge, practice, diversity, research, and ethics competencies). - Measurable Student Learning Outcomes (SLOs) for each program goal. - Programs must include SLOs that measure student/graduate achievement appropriate to the program's mission and goals. - Specific assessment measures for operationalizing the achievement of Student Learning Outcomes (including student/graduate achievement) including targets and benchmarks.
+Measurement includes assessment of students' academic and professional competencies by the faculty and others, appropriate to the program's mission, goals, and outcomes.